Top 20 pottery songs (part 2)

 17. Dwight Yoakam - Dreams of Clay

-More of a ballad, this one from Dwight Yoakam.
-A beautiful crooner about a love gone bad to dream away….
+This one from Dwight Yoakam is more of a ballad.
+A beautiful lament about a love gone bad to dream away…

 “‘Cause in sorrow’s blinding light today